urjaman/frser-duino/README.md

 These are effectively synonyms for u2 and flash-u2, except that "make" doesnt clean out the previous build if it sees no changes.

+Note: the repository has a submodule, clone with --recursive.